Japanese ver.

 Purpose

 Observe radial and ulnar fractures (e.g., Colles fracture, Smith fracture, Barton fracture, etc.), dislocations, and lesions from the front view.
+In torus fractures caused by force applied in the longitudinal direction, changes in the trabeculae can be observed.

 *Although actually taken in the PA direction, it is often referred to as an AP view.